priyanshuverma-dev/edunotify/README.md

 > Important!
-> This project is no more maintained by anyone and online preview is also shut down.
+> This project is no more maintained by anyone and online preview is available.
 You can still see the code and build something new.
 For any collaboration feel free to contact [Priyanshu Verma](https://www.linkedin.com/in/priyanshuverma04/)

 # EduNotify